SHSR2001/3dcdsc.github.io/docs/gtc/android/day1_java.md

 `onDestroy()` is called before the activity is destroyed, after the completion of the event or from `finish()` being called

 ## MainActivity.java
+MainActivity will be our start screen.
+It will contain a start button that when pressed goes to the next activity.

 ### Overriding onCreate()